gf-dcc/docs/docs/onboarding/data-analysis.md

 - [cBioPortal](https://docs.cbioportal.org/) for Cancer Genomics was originally developed at Memorial Sloan Kettering Cancer Center (MSK) for sharing genomic data.
 We provide a custom instance for the Gray Foundation.

+Sage and MSK teams will assist in the transfer of data to cBioportal.
+To learn more about the behind the scenes curation process [see here](https://github.com/cBioPortal/datahub/blob/master/docs/curation-process.md).

 - [CELLxGENE](https://github.com/chanzuckerberg/cellxgene) ("cell-by-gene") is an interactive data explorer specifically designed for analyzing single-cell datasets.